Battle of the Black Mountain

-The Battle of the Black Mountain (also Capmany or Sierra Negra or Del Roure or Montroig) was fought from 17 to 20 November 1794 between the army of the First French Republic and the allied armies of the Kingdom of Spain and the Kingdom of Portugal.
-The French, led by Jacques François Dugommier defeated the Allies, who were commanded by Luis Firmín de Carvajal, Conde de la Unión.
+The Battle of the Black Mountain (also Capmany or Serra Negra or Del Roure or Montroig) was fought from 17 to 20 November 1794 between the army of the First French Republic and the allied armies of the Kingdom of Spain and the Kingdom of Portugal.
+The French, led by Jacques François Dugommier, defeated the Allies, who were commanded by Luis Firmín de Carvajal, Conde de la Unión.
 Though the Spanish right wing held, its left flank was driven back on the first day's fighting.
 On the last day of the battle, the French overran a key position and put the Spanish army to rout.

 The battle was remarkable in that both army commanders were slain.
 A Spanish artillery shell killed Dugommier early in the battle and Dominique Catherine de Pérignon assumed command of the French army.
-De la Union was shot dead while leading a cavalry charge on the last day of the fighting and was temporarily replaced by Jerónimo Girón-Moctezuma, Marquis de las Amarilas.
+De la Union was shot dead while leading a cavalry charge on the last day of the fighting and was temporarily replaced by Jerónimo Girón-Moctezuma, Marquis de las Amarillas.
 The French victory led to the capture of Figueres and the Siege of Roses (Rosas), a port in Catalonia.

 Background

 During 1793, the Spanish army won victories at the Siege of Bellegarde and the Battle of Truillas.
 These battles and other actions resulted in Spanish forces overrunning part of Roussillon, where France borders Spain on the Mediterranean Sea.
 On 16 January 1794, General of Division Jacques François Dugommier took command of the Army of the Eastern Pyrenees.
 The victor in the Siege of Toulon immediately reorganized the army, putting it into a state where it would be capable of taking the offensive.
 The new general began stockpiling supplies, establishing arms factories, setting up hospitals, and improving roads.
 By April, the field army counted 28,000 soldiers.
 These were backed up by 20,000 garrison troops and 9,000 raw volunteers.

 Forming his army into the infantry divisions of Generals of Division Dominique Catherine de Pérignon, Pierre Francois Sauret, and Pierre Augereau, plus a cavalry reserve under General of Division André de La Barre, Dugommier launched his offensive in late April 1794.
-The French victory in the Battle of Boulou on 1 May caused the Spanish army to withdraw south of the Pyrenees.
+The French victory in the Battle of Boulou, on 1 May, caused the Spanish army to withdraw south of the Pyrenees.
 The recapture of Collioure occurred on 29 May.
 Pérignon won a combat at La Junquera on 7 June, in which La Barre was killed.
 Augereau repulsed a Spanish attack on 13 August at the Battle of San-Lorenzo de la Muga.
 A long siege of Fort de Bellegarde ended on 17 September with a Spanish capitulation.